RealTimeLogic/MinnowServer/doc/README.md

 ## Authentication and Password Management

 The example includes logic that makes it more difficult for an attacker to eavesdrop and extract the credentials from the device.
 We use [SHA-1](https://en.wikipedia.org/wiki/SHA-1) hashing for making it difficult to both extract the credentials from the device and eavesdrop on the credentials.

+For an introduction to the secure authentication concept, see the [Minnow Server tutorial: How to Authenticate the User](https://realtimelogic.com/blog/2018/11/Creating-SinglePage-Apps-with-the-Minnow-Server#authenticate)

 There are several security aspects one must consider when dealing with credentials, such as: